davidwehrlin/davidwehrlin/README.md

 - 👋 Hi, I’m @davidwehrlin
 - 🌱 I’m currently learning generative AI techniques, data engineering, and cloud computing
 - 💞️ I’m looking to collaborate on anything related to generative AI or cloud specific
-- 📫 How to reach me djwehrlin@gmail.com
+- 📫 How to reach me djwehrlin@gmail.com or david.wehrlin@liatrio.com

 <!---
 davidwehrlin/davidwehrlin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.